Angel McCoy, Creative Director

 Next stop: Microsoft Game Studios.
 Working at Microsoft was a wild ride!
 I shipped a bunch of game websites for games including Zoo Tycoon 2, Rise of Nations, Microsoft Flight Simulator X, Shadowrun, Crimson Skies, Conker, Blinx, Viva Pinata, Perfect Dark Zero, and many others.

 In 2007, I accepted a writer position at ArenaNet.
 And thus began a new era, in which I found my stride as a writer and game designer.
 I was brought in to work on Guild Wars 2, and shipped the AAA game five years later.
-I’ve had a promotion and am now Narrative Designer for the Living World project.
+I spent five more years as a Narrative Designer for the Living World project.

 But still, the entrepreneurial spirit in me raises its head, looks around, and asks, “What have you done for me lately?”
 So, Games Omniverse and the Danika project were born.
 Cue the awesome soundtrack.